dsc-courses/dsc106-2025-sp/projects/project2.md

 - [Civilian Complaints Against New York City Police Officers](https://www.propublica.org/datastore/dataset/civilian-complaints-against-new-york-city-police-officers).
 This is a dataset compiled by ProPublica, an independent, nonprofit investigative journalism newsroom.
 It contains more than 12,000 civilian complaints filed against the NYPD, with demographic information about the complainant and officer, the category of the alleged misconduct, and the result of the complaint.

-- [Abortion Data by U.S. State from the Guttmacher Institute](../../resources/data/GuttmacherInstituteAbortionDataByState.xlsx) The Guttmacher Institute is a research and policy organization committed to advancing sexual and reproductive health and rights.
+- [Abortion Data by U.S. State from the Guttmacher Institute](../resources/data/GuttmacherInstituteAbortionDataByState.xlsx) The Guttmacher Institute is a research and policy organization committed to advancing sexual and reproductive health and rights.
 They maintain a variety of global data related to global reproductive rights.
 This data set contains data about abortion rates, abortion providers, and abortion seekers, aggregated to the state level.

 ## Resources

 The following research papers help enumerate the ways different choices in data transformation, visual design, and textual content can impact the persuasiveness of visualizations and readers' perceived trust in them:

-- [Visualization Rhetoric: Framing Effects in Narrative Visualization](http://www-personal.umich.edu/~jhullman/vis_rhetoric.pdf), by Jessica Hullman and Nick Diakopolous. _IEEE InfoVis 2011._
 - [The Work that Visualization Conventions Do](https://eprints.whiterose.ac.uk/93521/3/repository20.pdf), by Helen Kennedy et al. _Information, Communication & Society._
 - [Frames and Slants in Titles of Visualizations on Controversial Topics](https://www.zcliu.org/vistitles/CHI18-VisTitles.pdf), by Ha-Kyung Kong et al. _ACM CHI 2018_
 - [From Invisible to Visible: Impacts of Metadata in Communicative Data Visualization](https://cyxiong.com/wp-content/uploads/2022/12/impactsMetadata.pdf), by Alyxander Burns et al. _IEEE TVCG 2022_